learn-academy-2019-bravo/ruby-assessments-codecopycoffee/ruby.md

 #### 3. What is rspec and what is the general process for writing tests in RSpec?

 //Your Answer
+RSPEC is a testing framework for ruby.
+The general process is to write the test, make it fail, write the code, and rerun the test (hopefully passing this time).
+This is called red green refactor.

 //Googled Answer

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer